hazelcast/hazelcast-code-samples/hazelcast-integration/openshift/README.md

 # Hazelcast for OpenShift

-Hazelcast can be used a Caching Layer for applications deployed on [OpenShift](https://www.openshift.com/).
+Hazelcast can be used as a Caching Layer for applications deployed on [OpenShift](https://www.openshift.com/).

 This sample is a complete guideline on how to set up the local OpenShift environment, start Hazelcast cluster, configure Management Center, and finally run a sample client application.